 There really is no maintenance required.

-These cordless machine are much more affordable, in some cases nearly 60% cheaper than engine powered models.
+These cordless machines are much more affordable, in some cases nearly 60% cheaper than engine powered models.

-Is Cordless Garden Machinery as good as Engine Powered Machiney?
+Is Cordless Garden Machinery as good as Engine Powered Machinery?

 I have only found one slight disadvantage to owning cordless garden machinery.
 The battery housing is made of strong plastic and you may have to be slightly more careful to not drop the machine or put it on the ground and accidentally step back on to it.back to menu ↑